beyondest/lessons/IDE/Unity2022.md

    - A: Click on the center of the gizmo on the top right, and it will return to normal.
    - Further Info:
         The gizmo has two modes: **Perspective** and **Isometric view**.
 When in isometric view, flythrough does not work while approaching objects.
+2. - Q: Some objects not rendered properly and show only in pink
+   - A: Material shader of that object is not compatible with your current render pipeline.
+Select that object material, and then go `edit->rendering->materials->convert selected to ...`
+   - Further Info:
+        Standard shader for built-in render pipeline;
+        URP for URP;
+        HURP for HURP;

 # Useful tips

 - Expand all chiled items: